manan152003/manan152003/README.md

 <h3> 👋 &nbsp; About me </h3>
 <p>
-Hello, My name is Manan Gupta and I am a Developer and AI&ML enthusiast.I am currently learning backend and trying my hands on deep learning too.Also I am very much interested in Data Visualization and Computer Vision
+Hello, My name is Manan Gupta and I am a Developer and AI&ML enthusiast.
+I am currently learning backend and trying my hands on deep learning too.
+Also I am very much interested in Data Visualization and Computer Vision.
 </p>

 ---